anjalibansal28/Gemini/README.md

 # Gemini Testing Assignment- Automate the Institutional Client Registration form in Gemini’s sandbox environment.

-The project will help to run UI test cases using pytest Framework and generate the reports using allure report.
+The project will help to run UI test cases using pytest Framework and generate the report using allure report.

 ## Features